arelsayed/CommentAid/README.md

 # Comment-Aid
+NOTE: This repo is copied from another private git repo.
+Code was actually developed by a team of developers, not only by arelsayed.

 Comment-Aid is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.
 Our vision is to make it help respond to hate and misinformation in general (not only Islam).